open-feature/dotnet-sdk-contrib/src/OpenFeature.Providers.Ofrep/README.md

 ## Configuration Options

-The `OfrepConfiguration` class supports the following options:
+The `OfrepOptions` class supports the following options:

 -   `BaseUrl` (required): The base URL for the OFREP API endpoint
 -   `Timeout` (optional): HTTP client timeout